Privacy Policy

 We process the personal data described above to:

-- Provide, maintain, and improve our website, console, and MCP Server;
+- Provide, maintain, and improve our website, console, query API, and MCP Server;

 - Investigate incidents, abuse, and security events;